abeeto/abeeto.github.io/_posts/2024-12-06-personal-findings-CSS.md

 Things like pseudo-elements simply don't work on input elements, and often need wrapper divs around them.
 (These can be useful to toggle a message to the user about the form)

-So the next time, you find that an input element doesn't look the way you want, pause, and take a look at the documentation.
+So the next time, you find that an input element doesn't look the way you want, pause, it may just be that you stumbled on a quirk and have a look at the documentation before you pull any hair out.

 ## 3. CSS has come a long way